-Thirty-five percent of the FORTUNE 500® works with ENERGY STAR to improve their buildings’ energy performance.
+More than half of the Fortune 100® works with ENERGY STAR to improve their buildings’ energy performance.
 So do eight of the 10 largest U.S. healthcare organizations, major league sports teams, colleges and universities, small businesses, and entire cities.
-In total, more than 5,000 organizations are working with EPA and ENERGY STAR to make their properties more energy efficient.
+In total, more than 6,000 organizations are working with EPA and ENERGY STAR to make their properties more energy efficient.

 Knowledge is power

 Just like going on a diet, the process of “stepping on the scale” every month has the power to motivate and transform.
 After all, those extra “pounds” could become extra dollars.
 A recent study found that commercial buildings that regularly benchmarked their energy performance in EPA’s Portfolio Manager™ tool cut their energy bills by seven percent over three years (2.4 percent per year on average).
 That’s equal to:

 For a 500,000-square-foot office building:

 - Increase in asset value of over $1 million

 For a medium-box retailer with 500 stores:

 - Increase in sales of 0.89%

 For a full-service hotel chain with 100 properties: